 -the absence of perceived importance of taxonomic research

 -changes in the basic pace and emphases of evolutionary research..

 All of which go hand-in-hand with the so-called Great Biodiversity Crisis.
 Essentially the combination of a perceived "happening right now" extinction coinciding with a steady decline of workers who can describe and list how many species exist on Earth.
 A nice write up by my colleage Craig McClain from Deep-Sea News in Wired on this subject can be found here.

 In my case-I am one of the few remaining, world specialists who work on starfish.
 The number of people who ID sea stars at my level can literally be counted on one hand.

 In the time since I've started my professional career, I've described (as of Sept.
-2011) over 2 dozen new species (plus some new genera), I have about 3 dozen publications and I oversee the World Asteroidea Database.
+2014) aroudn 30 new species (plus some new genera), I have about 3 dozen publications and I oversee the World Asteroidea Database.

 Most of these are present in the Goniasteridae-one of the most diverse groups in the Asteroidea and thankfully, a group that I know a thing or two about.....

 What I hope to accomplish here is to give some substance to my accomplishments and a tangible sense (limited by the fact that they are pictures of course!) of what diversity remains to be found.
-And what sorts of animals have been described ONLY IN THE LAST FIVE YEARS.
+And what sorts of animals have been described only in the last few years!